a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 Our goal is to fill this buffer up with the sum of each channel's output waveform.
 Each channel outputs a sample playing at a certain frequency and at a certain volume.
 And during a tick, the sample frequency and volume is constant[^1].
-Between ticks, we recompute the instruments, frequencies, volumes, etc, and on ticks which are even multiples of the current *speed* value (3 in the example below), we read a new row of pattern data -- notes, instruments, effects, etc.
+Between ticks, we recompute the channel frequencies, volumes and envelopes; and on ticks which are even multiples of the current *speed* value (3 in the example below), we read a new row of pattern data -- notes, instruments, effects, etc.

 [^1]: The one exception being when the sample ends during the tick.